 Tip eight: Get as much daylight as possible, lack of daylight is partly why some people suffer ‘winter blues’.
 Try and spend some time outside during the day.

 Tip nine: Help others.
 Volunteer for a charity, help someone across the street, offer your seat on the train.
 There are some many little ways in which we can help others, and by doing this we help ourselves too; the feeling of making someone else’s day is just magical.

 Tip ten: Remember that January is only one month out of twelve!
-January may be dull (hopefully not after reading this) but there are many more months to come, so let’s start the year on a positive note and set the tone for the year to come!
+January blues are a real thing but there are many more months to come, so let’s start the year on a positive note and set the tone for the year to come!